google/asylo-site/_about/overview.md

 enclave with little to no source modification.
 Iterations of Asylo are intended to release without requiring significant change to the programming model.

-This v0.2 release of Asylo is not intended for production use.
+The v0.3 release of Asylo is not intended for production use.